 The Maui County General Plan 2030 Telecommunications Assessment (January 2007) found that wireless telephone and internet service deficiencies exist on Moloka'i due to the dispersed nature of development.
 The study found that urbanized areas had moderate service coverage, while non-urbanized areas had limited coverage.
 Another assessment conducted in 2012 by the State of Hawai'i Department of Commerce and Consumer Affairs indicated Moloka'i residents were dissatisfied with cable and internet service and pricing.
 At that time, system performance was limited since it was provided by microwave feed from Lahaina rather than by undersea fiber optic cable, even though much of the on-island distribution was by fiber cable.
 However, in 2013 Oceanic Time Warner Cable successfully negotiated a lease of the existing undersea fiber optic cable and, since then, download speeds reportedly have improved.
-The cable is the service of the cable and the cable
+To

-- Issue 1: Limited access to high-speed internet and telecommunications services presents challenges for education, health care, residents, and businesses. - Issue 2: Moloka'i has extremely poor cellular/mobile telephone service and numerous dead zones.
+Issue 1: Limited access to high-speed internet and telecommunications services presents challenges for education, health care, residents, and businesses.

+Issue 2: Moloka'i has extremely poor cellular/mobile telephone service and numerous dead zones.